Encantadora (song)

-"Encantadora" is a single by Puerto Rican singer and songwriter Yandel from his third studio album Dangerous.
+"Encantadora" is a single by Puerto Rican singer-songwriter Yandel from his third studio album Dangerous.
 It was released on October 2, 2015 under Sony Music Latin as the record's lead single.
 A music video premiered on November 30, 2015.
 The song was written by Yandel, Farruko, Egbert "Haze" Rosa and Eduardo Vargas, and was produced by Haze.
 A remix version featuring Farruko and the duo Zion & Lennox was released on March 18, 2016.
 "Encantadora" garnered Latin Grammy Awards for Best Urban Song and Best Urban Fusion/Performance at the 17th Annual Latin Grammy Awards.
 It is Yandel's most successful single as soloist, reaching number 3 on the US Hot Latin Songs chart and having more than 420,000 sales plus track-equivalent units between the United States and Spain.

 Reception

 Accolades

 "Encantadora" received Latin Grammy Awards for Best Urban Song and Best Urban Fusion/Performance at the 17th Annual Latin Grammy Awards.
 It was also nominated for Latin American Music Awards for Song of the Year and Favorite Urban Song at the 2nd Latin American Music Awards and for a Lo Nuestro Award for Urban Song of the Year at the 29th Lo Nuestro Awards.